 UW Society has moved on and we recognise who these kids are today.

 KB It's who I am, who they are.
-There's a billion different and categories everyone understand more. can
+There's a billion different categories and everyone can understand more.

-UWYoudidthesemarathons, didyou see yourself becoming a runner?
+UWYoudidthese marathons, didyou see yourself becoming a runner?

 KB No, I was just going to marathon.
 When son was born I used to go running with him in a buggy around the streets of Essex.
 My dad didn't do much with me so I decided not to be one of those fathers.
 When I started working nights, I stopped running for seven years but I still did a little bit as I was out with the dogs.
 Eventually I saw a sign for The Grim Reaper Ultra and I signed up for the 40-mile ultra.
 Which was four 10-mile loops round the estate.
 I trained for it and did it.
 The first 10 miles I completed in 1 hour and 20 minutes but at the 30-mile point I became really hot so I took off my backpack.
 This was a mistake because

 I had no water and collapsed with four miles to go.
 After people gave me drinks I was able to complete it in 8 and a half hours.
 I started crying at the finish and said I would never do that again.
 Less than an hour later I had signed up for another ultra.
-I absolutely loved that's how I startand ed doing ultra distances.
+I absolutely loved and that's how I started doing ultra distances.

 UW You have a capacity for endurance, which ultra races did you do?
 KB I did the Positive Steps Events: Norfolk Coastal, St Edmunds 50k and Peddars Way.
 This was around 2017 and I took off then.
 I also did the Last One Standing, Spitfire Scramble and The Tunnel.
 The first time I did The Tunnel I didn't finish it.
 I got to 100 miles in new trainers, my achilles was killing me in them.
 I did go back and complete The Tunnel accompanied by hallucinations, seeing the Abominable Snowman and giant slugs.
-I thought I was climbing a mountain, I thought I was going uphill.
-It was a good experience.
-I had previously done some "Everesting" in Wales, I would pick a hill and run up and down it 48 times.
+I thought I was climbing a mountain, good experience.
+I had previously done some "Everesting" in Wales, down it 48 times.
 I live in Norfolk so it's relatively flat in comparison.